beaolivei/cypress/readme.md

 # Cypress and Test Strategy

 ## Why do we create tests to start with?
-- tests are an important part of our Quality Strategy
+- make sure code is working, that we are getting the expected result
-- having a quality strategy help us to make sure the business does not loose money
+- help us to make refactors with more peace of mind
-- bugs implemented in production may cost millions of dolars
-- a reliable path to production is composed by different flavors of testing that help us cover a broad set of scenarios
+- it helps us reflect on best practices

 ## Common Test Layers:

-- UNIT: tests individual components/ functions.
-Help us to make sure that the individual parts are working.
-- INTEGRATION: test one specific flow.
-One or more component and service that interact with each other
+- unit: functions, individual components, helper functions, service.
+JEST/ React Test Library
+- integration: two services that communicate, 1 user flow.
+Jest/ React Testing Library
-- E2E: test entire flows on a higher level.
+- E2E: test the entire user flow on a higher level.
+Cypress/ webdriver.io

 ## Making the decision on which one to use

-- You need to understand the scope of the feature you are building: does it change the entire flow or is it particular to a unit/component/function/service scope?
-- Important to remember: it doesn't have to be one OR another.
-You can decide to implement both types of tests.
-Companies that have a quality strategy normally have more than one testing layer.
+ - it is no an either/or situation.
+The test layers can be combined for better results.
+ - decision on where to focus efforts depends on the team, product and company structure

 ## Using Cypress